ahzeeshan/ahzeeshan.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Mechanical Engineering at Texas Tech University.
 My research is on the design of materials and processes for next-generation lithium-ion batteries and solar photovoltaics.
-I graduated from Indian Institute of Technology Delhi with a B.Tech. in Mechanical Engineering, winning the institute silver medal.
+Previously, I was a postdoctoral scholar at the University of Chicago and a PhD candidate at Carnegie Mellon University.
 [Here](/files/AhmadCV.pdf) is my CV.

 We are always looking for motivated PhD, Master's, and undergraduate students to join our group.